LispCookbook/cl-cookbook/performance.md

 ; 95:       EBC6             jmp L0
 ~~~

-As you can see, the generated assembly code is much shorter (92 bytes
+As you can see, the generated assembly code is much shorter (92 bytes VS 144).
-VS 144).
 The compiler was able to perform optimizations.
-Yet we
+Yet we can do better by
-can do better by declaring types.
+declaring types.

 ### Type Hints

-As mentioned in the [*Type System*][sec:type] chapter, Lisp has a relatively
+As mentioned in the [*Type System*](type.html) chapter, Lisp has a relatively
 powerful type system.
 You may provide type hints so that the compiler may
 reduce the size of the generated code.